kibetamos/urlshortener/README.md

-## urlshortener Application
+## URL Shortener Application

-This is a python Django  project which shortens URL

-Enable a virtual environment

-## Steps of setting up
+The URL Shortener Application is a Python Django project that provides users with a simple interface to shorten long URLs, making them easier to share and manage.
+This application enhances user convenience by allowing for quick access to lengthy web addresses through concise links.

+## Setup Instructions
-Install Python: Make sure you have Python installed on your system.

-You can download the latest version from the official Python website (https://www.python.org) and follow the installation instructions for your operating system.
+Install Python: Ensure Python is installed on your system.
+Download the latest version from the official Python website and follow the installation instructions for your operating system.

-Set up a virtual environment (optional but recommended): It's a good practice to create a virtual environment for your project to keep its dependencies isolated.

 Open a terminal or command prompt, navigate to your project directory, and run the following command: